 Grubs are one of the original soft plastic lures and continue to be a constant in an ever-changing tackle market.
-They rise to the forefront with an occasional big catch, but day-to-day they are workhorses, filling a bass-producing role in many anglers’ tackle boxes.
-Their small profile and tail that quietly thumps whenever they are moved attracts bass of all sizes.
+They rise to the forefront with an occasional big catch, but day-to-day, they are workhorses, filling a bass-producing role in many anglers’ tackle boxes.
+Their small profile and tail that quietly thumps whenever they are moved attract bass of all sizes.
 They can be rigged in many ways, which allows them to be fished anywhere.

 Grubs work in many conditions.
 They are finesse enough to entice bass when bites are tough to trigger.
-When conditions are perfect and bass are biting, there is no easier meal than a grub falling down next to where they are hiding.
-To get the most out of a grub, you need to balance its rigging with where you want to fish it.
+When conditions are perfect and bass are biting, there is no easier meal than a grub falling next to where they are hiding.
+To get the most out of a grub, you must balance its rigging with where you want to fish it.
 Here’s how to make them work for you.

 Rig it right